SyncfusionExamples/connecting-databases-to-blazor-datagrid-component/Binding MS SQL database using CustomAdaptor/README.md

-# Blazor Grid Microsoft SQL connectivity using CustomAdaptor
+# Blazor Grid Microsoft SQL Server connectivity using CustomAdaptor

 A project that enables data binding and CRUD action handling in the Syncfusion Blazor DataGrid to a Microsoft SQL Server using CustomAdaptor feature of the Grid.